jquery-i18n-properties/jquery-i18n-properties/README.md

 There is one final thing you need to do to activate languages control: you need, in your calling code, to set a flag, checkAvailableLanguages, in the settings you pass to the i18n.properties function.
 If you don't do this, the default fall through behaviour for language lookup applies.

+## Asynchronous Language File Loading

+Synchronous Ajax has now been deprecated and will be removed at some point in the future, so web developers need to start thinking about writing their code as callbacks (https://xhr.spec.whatwg.org/).

+With this in mind ...

+If you supply the flag 'async' on the settings and set it to true, all ajax calls are executed asynchronously and the supplied callback is called after the language files have all been downloaded and parsed.
+If you leave the flag off, or set it to false, the behaviour is as before: all the files are parsed synchronously and the callback is called at the end of the process.

 ## Usage